lspector/pucks/README.md

 :velocity | an [x y] vector representing the number of points that the puck is moving in the x and y directions each time step | each component is random between -2.5 and 2.5
 :rotation | a floating-point number indicating the puck's orientation, in radians rotating clockwise from straight up; 0 is straight up; pi/2 is to the right; pi is straight down; 3pi/2 is to the left | random between 0 and 2pi
 :color | a vector of integers, each between 0 and 255 (inclusive), for red, green, and blue | 255 for each component (which makes white)
+:core-color | a vector of integers, each between 0 and 255 (inclusive), for red, green, and blue | 255 for each component (which makes white)
 :energy | a floating-point number between 0 and 1 | 1
 :steps | the number of time steps that the agent has been alive | 0 :neighbors | other pucks within the neighborhood of this puck; this information is not accessible by proposal functions | empty sequence